VU-HMS/Gait-Analysis/README.txt

 If less output is desired, use: gaitAnalyse("DATA/GaitParams.txt", 'verbosityLevel', 0)

-To omit writing JSON files, use: gaitAnalyse("DATA/GaitParams.txt", 'saveToJSON', false)
+To suppress writing JSON files, use: gaitAnalyse("DATA/GaitParams.txt", 'saveToJSON', false) (or specify "Save to SPSS = no" in the parameter file; see below)

 EXAMPLE OF A PARAMETER FILE